brycewray/hugo-site/content/privacy/_index.md

 ### Firebase

-This site is hosted on Google's [Firebase](https://firebase.google.com) service and uses the following Firebase features:
+This site is hosted on Google's [Firebase](https://firebase.google.com) service and uses:

 - **Cloud Logging** — This feature allows me to view the actual logs from the [Fastly](https://fastly.com) content delivery network, with which Firebase’s hosting functionality works.
 (Of course, such logs would exist regardless of whether one accesses them.)
 I view these logs only to get a general sense of site activity and performance, **not** to identify any individual.
 For more information about Cloud Logging, see its [documentation](https://firebase.google.com/docs/hosting/web-request-logs-and-metrics).
 Please refer also to the [Fastly Privacy Policy](https://www.fastly.com/privacy).

-- **Firebase Performance Monitoring** — The [introduction to this feature’s documentation](https://firebase.google.com/docs/perf-mon/) says: *“Performance Monitoring does not permanently store any personally identifiable information (such as names, email addresses, or phone numbers).
-While monitoring HTTP network requests, Performance Monitoring uses URLs (not including URL parameters) to build aggregated and anonymous URL patterns that are eventually persisted and shown in the Firebase console.”*

 ### Fathom Analytics